-During perimenopause, women generally begin to experience lighter and less frequent periods.
+During perimenopause, women generally begin to experience lighter periods starting in their 30s and also can experience less frequent periods.
 This occurs because estrogen levels are declining.
-Because estrogen is associated with increasing the thickness of the lining of the uterus, less of the hormone means less blood is released.
+Estrogen is associated with increasing the thickness of the lining of the uterus, less of the hormone means less blood is released.

 How can you manage lighter periods in menopause naturally?